 Buggs, the MLM veteran who owns iBuumerang, has been conspicuously absent from Meta Bounty Hunters' public marketing and video presentations.
 That job fell to Nagamah and Hunt instead.

-But Russian-language sources told a different story.
+Russian-language sources told a different story.
 A post on the Do Nothing blog identified Holton Buggs as Meta Bounty Hunters' owner.
-Sources revealed that Buggs is the real admin, while Nagamah—a top iBuumerang leader and frequent speaker at the MLM portal Business For Home—serves as the public face behind development and investor calls.
+Sources revealed that Buggs is the real admin, while Nagamah serves as the public face behind development and investor calls.
+Nagamah is a top iBuumerang leader and frequent speaker at Business For Home.

 Taken individually, these connections raise questions.
 Stacked together, they form a pattern that's difficult to ignore.